katiBe3/express-backend/README.md

 * Leverages Supabase to store the data.

 ## Setup
-Make sure to create your own .env file with your SUPABASE secret.
-Add foreign API if necessary.
+Make sure to create your own `.env` file with your SUPABASE secret.
+Add foreign API key if necessary.
+You have to rename `someApi.ts`.
+Add data fetching logic here.
 ```sh
 git clone https://github.com/katiBe3/express-backend.git
 cd express-backend